openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 close(): Promise&lt;void&gt;

 Closes the stream.
-This API uses a promise to return the result asynchronously.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.File.FileIO